albertvisser/hotkeys/readme.rst

 Simply call ``start.py`` in the top directory.
 Use ``toolkit.py`` in the program directory (``editor``) to define which gui toolkit to use.

-I started out using a csv file for the keyboard definitions and other settings, because tools like this one did that too I guess.
+I started out using csv files for the keyboard definitions and other settings, because other tools like this one did that too I guess.
 Later I found it a bit too complicated so I simplified it and switched to a json format (for the tool itself as well as for the plugin keydef data).